bigBagBoogy/bigBagBoogy.github.io/bigBagBoogy.md

 Feel free to reach out for more details or a demo.
 Let's shape the future of NFTs together! 🚀

 #NFTs #Web3 #DecentralizedArt #CryptoArt #Ethereum #Polygon #Blockchain #WebDevelopment #Dapp

+##   Now for the NEW and improve top layer: The average out of bitcoin application!

+I'm going to build a free-to-use browser-based app that is a calculation tool for people that want to sell their bitcoin in chunks at different incremental prices.
+The tool will give the user insight in the resulting outcome tested against different scenario's.
+So there's basically two variables: 1: The specific users plan to (average out) sell bitcoin.
+2: A potential scenario of price action in the future.

+An example:
+user has 10 BTC.
+He wants to sell some in the expected bull run.
+He thinks of selling liniarly: 1 BTC at price 80.000, 1 at 90.000, 1 at 100.000 and so on until all has been sold.
+He wants to know both; How much cash he'll make when btc price goes to infinity and when it only goes to 101.000 before going down a lot for another bear market (crypto winter).

+This app requires input fields for:
+1. total holdings of BTC.
+2. desired amount of BTC to sell.
+3. increments between sales (sell points at BTC prices).
+4. amount per incremental sale. (this should enable liniar, progressive and degressive amounts).
+# With progressive amounts I mean: with every next sale (at a higher price) the amount of BTC to sell is more.
+5. Intended case scenario to test (the top of the bull market).